SanjaySantokee/FunctionFalcon/README.md

 ## API

-FunctionFalcon uses the [Wolfram Alpha API](https://www.wolframalpha.com/) to solve mathematical expressions.
+Wolfy uses the [Wolfram Alpha API](https://www.wolframalpha.com/) to solve mathematical expressions.
 To use the program, you will need to sign up for a Wolfram Alpha API key and enter it in the `config.py` file.

 ## License